aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/add-hyperlinks-to-cells/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells for .NET allows you to perform almost any tasks through your application that a user can perform in Microsoft Excel.
+Aspose.Cells for .NET allows you to perform almost any task through your application that a user can perform in Microsoft Excel.
 This article compares how to add a hyperlink to a cell in a worksheet using VSTO and Aspose.Cells for .NET.

 {{% /alert %}}